 Day One of the training is "Introduction to Restorative Practices" and is a prerequisite to Day Two, which is "Using Circles Effectively."
 We strongly recommend that participants participate in both days.

 Registration is open for the following dates (click on the date for registration information):

 After attending the above two-day training you are eligible to attend the two-day Restorative conferencing training that prepares school staff to respond to significant harm done by students.
 Participants will learn how to organize and facilitate a Restorative Conference that holds students accountable for their actions while helping to restore them back to their school community.

-Registration is open for the following dates:
+Registration is open for the Facilitating Restorative Justice Conferences, these are the dates:

 Any person trained in Restorative Practices is encouraged to participate in monthly Restorative Practices Collaborative Meetings at SDCOE (Typically held the third Wednesday of each month).
 Please click on the following link for Collaborative flyer with upcoming dates and times.
 Educators trained in Restorative Practices are also encouraged to join the SDCOE Restorative Practices List Serve managed by Anthony Ceja.
 Participants in this List Serve share electronic resources and technical assistance through email with each other.
 If you would like to join the List Serve please email Anthony Ceja.